BlueSwordM/aom-av1-psy/doc/AlgorithmDescription.md

 multiple transform units.
 The transform unit partitioning can be done in a recursive manner with the partitioning depth up to 2 levels.
 The transform partitioning supports 1:1 (square), 1:2/2:1, and 1:4/4:1 transform unit sizes ranging from 4×4 to 64×64.
-The transform unit partitioning only applies to luma component, for chroma blocks, the transform unit is identical to the coding block size.
+If the coding block is smaller than or equal to 64x64, the transform block partitioning can only apply to luma component, for chroma blocks, the transform block size is identical to the coding block size.
+Otherwise, if the coding block width or height is greater than 64, then both the luma and chroma coding blocks will implicitly split into multiples of min(W, 64)x min(H, 64) and min(W, 32)x min(H, 32) transform blocks, respectively.

 ## Intra Prediction